 Nurses are always solving problems, whether it is working in healthcare teams to achieve diagnoses or making their patients feel more comfortable in their care.
 At the same time, Carson-Newman’s online nursing program faculty, including those of the newly-created online Master of Science in Nursing – Family Nurse Practitioner (MSN-FNP) program, realize that nurses must sometimes resolve interpersonal conflict with their colleagues and fellow staff members.
-This blogpost takes a look at how conflicts can be overcome with this expertly designed nursing degree that develops strengths to yield the skills for professional success and solving conflict.
+This blogpost takes a look at how conflict resolution in nursing can be helped with this expertly designed nursing degree that develops strengths to yield the skills for professional success and solving conflict.

 Tip One: Conflict Clarification